tinymce/tinymce-docs/ui-components/dialogcomponents.md

 ### dropzone

-A **dropzone** is a component that catches drag and drops items, or lets the user browse that can send a list of files for processing and receive the result.
+A **dropzone** is a component that catches drag and drops items or lets the user browse that can send a list of files for processing and receive the result.

 ```js
 {